-No matter your age, you can get away with long hair—as long as it's in good condition.
-Avoid overdoing it on the chemical treatments, and pay attention to products and heat that might damage your hair.
-It's easier to maintain healthy hair than it is to try and restore damaged hair.
+No matter your age, you can pull off long hair as long as it's healthy.
+Try not to overdo your chemical treatments and use a heat protectant each time you apply a hot tool to your hair.
+It's easier to maintain healthy hair than it is to try to restore damaged hair.

-If blunt bangs aren't your style, you'll find that long, side-swept bangs are extremely flattering and stylish when paired with long, straight hair.
+And if blunt bangs aren't your style, then take a page from Dakota Johnson's beauty playbook.
+You'll find that long, side-swept bangs are incredibly flattering and stylish when paired with long, straight hair.

 The Shag Hairstyle

-A shoulder-length cut that looks just a bit whispy is fabulous.
-Shags are super popular, because they look casual and unfussy but can be blow-dried into something a little more sophisticated.
-With the right cut, the shag can be air dried to perfection.
-Just a few spritzes of a sea salt spray (or Amika's No Salt Spray, $25,) a few scrunches with your hands, and you're on with your day.
+A shoulder-length cut that looks a bit wispy is fabulous.
+Shags are super popular because they look casual and unfussy, and can be sophisticated with a quick blow-dry.
+With the right cut, the shag can be air-dried to perfection.
+For extra texture, add a sea salt spray for that surfer babe look.
+We like L'ange Salt + Sea Texturizing Spray ($20).

-Bronde hair is that magical, enviable color between blonde and brunette.
-It's a hot look, though—particularly for people who have naturally light brown or dark blonde hair.
-It's a great way to add a hint of color if you're scared of an all-over change.
-The highlights can be placed so they complement both your hairstyle and your best facial features.
+Bronde hair is that magical, enviable color between blonde and brunette, as seen here on model Bar Rafaeli.
+It's a hot look, particularly for people who have naturally light brown or dark blonde hair.
+It's a great way to add a hint of color if you're not wanting an all-over change.
+The highlights can be placed so they complement both your hairstyle and your facial features.

 The Classic Bob

-Shoulder-length hair is the most versatile, flattering hair length on all face types and for all hair textures.
+Kiera Knightley's shoulder-length hair is a versatile, flattering hair length on all face types and for all hair textures.
 The key to the perfect shoulder length cut lies in, of course, the length.
 It can't be too long or too short.
-It looks best when it just hits at the collarbone, or a bit above.
+It looks best when it hits at the collarbone or a bit above.

-These long, beachy waves never go out of styles and you'll see it on almost every woman in Hollywood at some point.
+Beyoncé's long, beachy waves never go out of style; you'll see similar looks on almost every woman in Hollywood at some point.
 It's casual but has that super sexy look that screams confidence—and salt spray.